asciingh/Data-Visualization/reports/d3-rep.md

 opts_chunk$set(echo = FALSE)
 ```

+## Introduction

-\#\#Introduction As a part of Senior Design, we were working on an
+As a part of Senior Design, we were working on an mobile application for
-mobile application for a client.
-During the development phase we came
+a client.
+During the development phase we came across the decision to
-across the decision to add more language support to the app.
-We ended up
+add more language support to the app.
+We ended up deciding that since
-deciding that since English is widely spoken we can skip support for the
+English is widely spoken we can skip support for the rest.
+In this graph
-rest.
-In this graph I will see if additional language support does make
+I will see if additional language support does make your app more
-your app more popular.
+popular.

+## Requirements

-\#Requirements This display meets requirements for D3.
-(Domain specific)
+This display meets requirements for D3.
+(Domain specific) - Observations
-- Observations :5578 after cleaning - Quantitative variable: number of
+:5578 after cleaning - Quantitative variable: number of ratings total
-ratings total (aka downloads) - Qualitative variable: prime\_genre (19
+(aka downloads) - Qualitative variable: prime\_genre (19
 levels)

-\#Prose
+## Prose

 ![](../../../Desktop/School/Senior/Data%20Visualization/ME447-singhab/figures/d3-scatter-alt-100.png)<!-- -->
 *Display 1: Scatter plot comparing number of downloads to languages